Category: Level 4 pages

 Social Media

 When you cite material posted on a social media platform, follow the general MLA format template.
-First list the author of the post, the account name, then finally the title or a description of...
+First, list the author of the post.
+If their handle on social media is significantly different from their...

 Lectures & Speeches